What is planning enforcement?

-If you are concerned that a development is proceeding without the necessary consent or is not in accordance with a consent already granted you can report this in writing, by telephone, e-mail or using our on-line form.
-You should provide:
+If you are concerned that a development is proceeding without the necessary consent or is not in accordance with a consent already granted you can report this, using our online form.

 Your information will be dealt with in confidence and your name will not be disclosed to anyone, including the person you are making the complaint about.

 What happens next?

 Priority is given to those cases where the greatest harm is being caused.
 Investigation will include site visits, looking at the planning history of the site and having discussions with the owner and/or the person who has informed us.
 The Authority will decide whether or not a breach of control has occurred, determine an appropriate course of action and advise you of what has been decided.